elodielu/elodielu.github.io/_posts/2018-04-19-text-analysis-media.md

 <img src="https://elodielu.github.io/picture/wordcount.png" width = "1080">

 The above chart indicates that Trump is getting way more attention than Obama.
 Using the word US as refenrence, which has a constant mention around 30k-40k.
 To be more relative, we are taking Obama's 2015 mention to compare wih Trump's 2017 mentions, as these are the years whey are in power and not influenced by election.
-Well, the chart below
+Well, the chart below gives a clear image on the number of mentions of Trump and Obama over the years as well as the percentage of total articles(2.9 million records I exreacted) they appear.

+We can see that Trump(2017) is getting as much as **5 times** as Obama(2015).
+And Obama only get mention**below 5%** among the newsfeeds, while Trump is reaching **20%**.

 <img src="https://elodielu.github.io/picture/president2.png" width = "1080">